Treadmill Vs Vibration Plate, Which Is Better?

 With both the treadmill and plate you can do a variety of exercises.
 For weight loss the treadmill wins.
 The plate can help but, for burning calories, you need aerobic exercise and the treadmill is king.
 There are all kinds of workouts you can do to burn calories like long distance or interval training.
 You can even get an accurate calculation of the amount of calories burned.

 The cost of both fitness equipment can spiral if you want to get the best.
 This is the case if you want a plate or treadmill that has all the features you want.
 You generally get what you pay for and you can pay an awful lot.
-The power plate pictured above is on sale for just under $10,000!
-A good treadmill can cost a similar amount.
+I've seen power plates on sale for just under $10,000!
+Although a very good treadmill can cost a similar amount.

 If you want to pay less, then you can.
 A good treadmill can be bought for around $2,000 and the same goes for a vibration plate.
 It's when you start paying less than this that you start getting sub standard products.
 You may have a short warranty.
 Or you may have less features like no speed control on the plate or a manual treadmill with no motor.